 TBC and TSB value limits

-In future years, the limit of $1.6 million will be adjusted annually (in $100,000 increments) in line with the CPI.
+In future years it is intended that the limit of $1.6 million will be adjusted annually (in $100,000 increments) in line with the CPI.
 Existing pension balances which started out under $1.6 million cap will be adjusted upwards in proportion to the gap between the actual super balance and pre-existing cap only.

 Investment growth (for example, interest earned) on the pension fund is not counted towards the cap.